shane-kerr/soaping/README.md

     $ git clone https://github.com/shane-kerr/soaping.git

-I like to use a virtual environment for that.
+I like to use a virtual environment for installation.
 In Debian you can do this as follows:

     $ sudo apt install python3-venv
     $ python3 -m venv venv